daviddwlee84/TF-IDFinCsharp/readme.md

 ## Description

-TF*IDF = Term Frequency * Inverse Document Frequency
+TF-IDF = Term Frequency * Inverse Document Frequency

 TFIDF is a way of representing a document, based upon its keywords holding values that represent their importance within the document.
 For a complete description of TFIDF, see http://en.wikipedia.org/wiki/Tf%E2%80%93idf